tomjoht/tomjoht.github.io/_posts/2015/2015-05-29-moved-my-blog-from-wordpress-to-jekyll.md

 Of course it takes a while to build your site.
 And interestingly, Movable Type (an earlier competitor to WordPress) died out in part because the build time to recompile your site took a while.

-But if you can offload the build process to your web host, like you can with [Github Pages](https://pages.github.com/).
+But you can offload the build process to your web host by using [Github Pages](https://pages.github.com/).
 Github Pages will automatically build your Jekyll site when you commit to your Github repository.
 Who cares if it takes a few minutes for Jekyll to build your latest commit.
 Once it's live, you save a ton of time in delivering your site with each request.

 ## Other reasons

 I have a few other reasons as well:

-- I want to learn Bootstrap and JavaScript more.
+- **I want to learn Bootstrap and JavaScript more**.
 With my Jekyll-based Bootstrap-based theme, I can really dig into this platform more.
 I can also integrate JS directly on pages (in WP, it's difficult to use JS on pages).
-- WordPress is no longer cool.
+- **WordPress is no longer cool**.
 It's become mainstream.
 Now almost everyone has a WordPress blog.
 (Not the best reason, I know.
 But hey, I like trying new things.)
-- I'm bored with WordPress.
+- **I'm bored with WordPress**.
 After using the same platform for 8 years, I'm ready to try a different paradigm.
-- I fear the massive hack.
+- **I fear the massive hack**.
 Although I've been lucky, people's WordPress sites get hacked all the time.
 I fear that my 2,000 posts could go up in a puff of smoke one unfortunate morning.
 (Of course I have db backups, but the thought that it could so easily get deleted kind of scares me.)

 ## Still a lot of work to do
 Although I've migrated the content and gotten most everything working, I still have a lot of work to do.
 Over the coming months, I'll be fine-tuning the rest of the implementation.
 However, I didn't want to let the fine-tuning get in the way of my blogging.
 Content is the main reason people to any site.